La Silla Observatory: ESO 3.6 m Telescope

-This 3.6 m Cassegrain telescope started operations in 1976 and has been constantly upgraded since, including the installation of a new secondary mirror that has kept the telescope in its place as one of the most efficient and productive engines of astronomical research.
-The telescope hosts HARPS, the High Accuracy Radial velocity Planet Searcher, the world's foremost exoplanet hunter.
-HARPS is a spectrograph with unrivalled precision and is the most successful finder of low-mass exoplanets to date.
+This 3.6 m Cassegrain telescope started operations in 1976 and has been frequently upgraded since, including the installation of a new secondary mirror that has kept the telescope efficient and productive for astronomical research.
+The telescope hosts HARPS, the High Accuracy Radial velocity Planet Searcher.
+HARPS is a spectrograph with high precision and is the most successful finder of low-mass exoplanets to date.
 Since 2022, the 3.6 m telescope has also hosted NIRPS, the Near Infra Red Planet Searcher.